dtorresev/Omron-Project/README.md

 ![Captura de pantalla 2024-10-21 143837](https://github.com/user-attachments/assets/de8622a1-9a71-44d4-bb65-d12d04cfdbb9)

-__Color Detection__: In this case, the robot was set different criterias for evaluation to label the color of the part, being blue, white or default the main labels indicated.
-Here blue represented a faulty or deffective part, white a standard quality, and default indicated that there was not enough information to label the part's color, like an empty tray.
+__Color Detection__: In this case, the robot was set different criteria for evaluation to label the color of the part, being blue, white or default the main labels indicated.
+Here blue represented a faulty or defective part, white a standard quality, and default indicated that there was not enough information to label the part's color, like an empty tray.

 ![Captura de pantalla 2024-10-21 144100](https://github.com/user-attachments/assets/b55f9e43-cfd2-44f0-8597-a6e41326c0c0)

-The vision subprocess is composed of the 3 previous features, where ther manipulator's camera is located in a reading position perpendicular to the part, runs the vision tasks then using multiple displays for debugging purposes, and creating a variable with the batch, ID and color of the part.
+The vision subprocess is composed of the 3 previous features, where the manipulator's camera is located in a reading position perpendicular to the part, runs the vision tasks then using multiple displays for debugging purposes, and creating a variable with the batch, ID and color of the part.

 <img src="https://github.com/user-attachments/assets/7b2131af-5f3d-4bc2-a36d-0542814a072a" alt="VisionProcess" width="400" height="450">

 ## Process

-The whole program started with the TM5M-700 connecting to the LD60 mobile robot as a network device, using its IP address aswell as the specified port for communication, and prompting the set password.
+The whole program started with the TM5M-700 connecting to the LD60 mobile robot as a network device, using its IP address as well as the specified port for communication, and prompting the set password.

 Subsequently, information packages such as the indication variable, the part's ID, and current working station were created (Note that this is only required to be done once.)